 Groups of students enjoying volleyball on the special floor surface, 1971.

 Conflicts arose in the late 1970s and early 1980s relating to the use of PEC facilities for recreational activities as opposed to intercollegiate athletics activities.
 Professor William Thrall pointed out that the building was built with money intended for "academic and recreational use . . .
-It has no accomodations for spectators and doesn't provide intercollegiate sized courts."
+It has no accommodations for spectators and doesn't provide intercollegiate sized courts."
 Athletics coaches such as volleyball coach Carol Gruber and basketball coach Jim Berry maintained that sharing courts and facilities was dangerous and did not allow for good coaching.
 However, this conflict, like most other occasional complaints about hours of service and availability of facilities in the PEC, is more a testament to the popularity of the building than a serious shortcoming.
 Use of the facilities remained high even after the opening of the Wellness/Recreation Center in 1997.

 Lisa Port and David Taylor enjoy the newly-remodeled weight room, 1889.